jairmilanes/angular-on-fire/README.md

 Make sure to skip any project files configuration steps as everything is already configured for you, all you need to do is link your Github repo to Circle Ci.

 #### Configure your CI Firebase Token
-In order to deploy to firebase from a CI environment, you must obtain a Firebase CI token, to do so run the following command in your console:
+In order to build or deploy from a CI environment, you must obtain a Firebase CI token, to do so run the following command in your console:
 ```bash
 firebase login:ci
 ```
 A browser window will pop-up so you can authenticate your Firebase account, once that is done, look in the command line to find your newly generated CI token.

+Head to your Circle CI dashboard, and create 2 new environment variables:
+* FIREBASE_DEFAULT_PROJECT_ID Your production
+* FIREBASE_CI_TOKEN
 Copy the token string and create a new environment variable named `FIREBASE_CI_TOKEN`, with the generated token string as a value.
 More info on [setting environment variables in Circle CI](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).